What is psychotherapy?

 The length of time is different for every person.
 It depends on the individual's needs, on how extensive the issues are and on the person's availability and their ability to work towards change.
 Some people require only a few sessions, others need a longer time.
 Some people come for a few sessions, take a break and then return to do more work.

-What therapeutic methods do I use?
+What therapeutic methods do you use?

 I have been trained in a number of approaches which I find to be helpful for the people I support: